flowtoolz/GetLaid/README.md

 box >> box.parent?.center
 ~~~

+So, which is prettier, mh?
 If you can spare fancyness but appreciate readability, GetLaid might be for you.

 Here is also a [richer comparison](Documentation/comparison_to_alternatives.md) of how layout code looks with GetLaid and its alternatives.